geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab4_Ex2_Telemetry.md

 13. On the **Database Settings** page, select the drop-down arrow in the **SQL Server** field and in the menu that appears, select **(local)\TELEDASH** and then select **Connect**.

 14. In the **SQL database** box, type **Dashboard**, and then select **Create**.
-This displays a processing window that displays the status of the database being created.
+This displays a processing window that displays the status of the Dashboard database being created.
 Once the database has been created, the processing window will disappear.
 At this point, select **Next**.

 15. In the **Office Telemetry Processor settings wizard** dialog box, select **Yes** to configure the database now.

 16. On the **Shared Folder** page, in the **Path** box, type **C:\Telemetry**, which is the location of the folder that you created at the start of this task for storing data from client computers.
 Select **Next**.

-17. In the **Office Telemetry Processor settings wizard** dialog box, read the information provided for sharing permissions and then select **Yes**.
+17. In the **Office Telemetry Processor settings wizard** dialog box, read the information provided for sharing permissions and then select **Yes** to configure the folder now.

 18. On the **Microsoft Customer Experience Improvement Program** page, select the **I don’t want to sign up for the program at this time** option and then select **Next**.